kcaliskan/advanced-js/1-js-foundation/2-call-stack-and-memory-heap.md

 ## Memory Heap

-1. We use the memory heap to actually point to different variables and obhects and data that we store so that we know where to look.
+1. Memory heap is where the memory allocation happens.

-2. Memory heap is where the memory allocation happens.
+2. We use the memory heap to actually point to different variables and objects and data that we store so that we know where to look.